 Bringing y’all some more strange words with their etymology or origin stories.
 I love language!
-Today is the time for H. For previous entries on this topic, a blog category search for “vocabulary” will bring up the archived posts.
-Enjoy!
+Today is the time for H. For a list of all my archived posts covering the topic: VOCABULARY

 Hackney and Hack